 Christy Caravaglio is a fiber artist living in Kent, WA.
 Her designs are inspired by traditional and contemporary quilt designs as well as an artistic sense of pattern and color.
 These are informed by her active practices in quilting and knitting as well as her previous career as a graphic and textile artist.
 She likes to create little moments of surprise and joy for people’s everyday lives.

-Yarn too, feels human and intimate, a material with which we’re all well acquainted.
-I enjoy the process of making, the feel of yarn in my hands, the gradual growth of something made by hand.
+The joy of making is in the process – the feel of yarn in my hands and the gradual growth of something made with care.
 An important element of my installation work is that I create it in person on-site.
 It is meditative to hear the sounds, feel the sun, smell the air where I am placing my art.
 Not less important is the opportunity to meet the people who walk or drive by.
 I can really feel the community building aspect of public art in those interactions.
-While sewing into a fence, I feel a connection to the community.

 Artist Bio